Information for Health Care Providers

-Healthcare Providers
+CDCES - Healthcare Providers

-Nurses, dietitian nutritionists, physicians, pharmacists and other health professionals have earned the Certified Diabetes Care and Education Specialist (CDCES) credential to demonstrate to colleagues and people living with diabetes that they are educated and skilled in diabetes care, management and education.
-The CDCES credential is a standard of excellence for the delivery of quality diabetes care and education.
+Over 19,500 nurses, registered dietitian nutritionists, PAs, physicians, pharmacists, and other health professionals have earned the Certified Diabetes Care and Education Specialist (CDCES) credential.
+The credential demonstrates to colleagues and people with diabetes that they are highly skilled in diabetes care, management, and education.
+The CDCES credential is a standard of excellence in the diabetes community.
+CDCESs have completed and passed a rigorous exam to show they have specialized knowledge in diabetes care and management.

-Supporting and Promoting Diabetes Care and Management
+Supporting Diabetes Care and Management

 Problem Solving